glennslaven/NserviceBus.Instrumentation/README.md

 There is a Database project (`NServiceBus.Instrumentation.Database`) which will setup a SQL Server database for persisting the instrumentation data (SQL Express will work just fine).
 The other projects are libraries supporting the agent.

 Currently the agent scans the computer it runs on for MSMQ Queues that end with `.retries` and treats them as NServiceBus Services.
 Alternatively there is a config section that can be added to the service to explicitly include or exclude specific queues.
+There is a [class in the agent](https://github.com/glennslaven/NserviceBus.Instrumentation/blob/master/src/NserviceBus.Instrumentation.Agent/ServiceLoader.cs) where I'm having a go at interrogating the services installed on the machine instead, but it's not working yet.

 #This is a first release